alexenferman/MStoreLinkGenLite/README.md

 ## Relies on
 `store.rg-adguard.net API`: Fetches html content for a given link.
-`cors-anywhere.herokuapp.com`: Used to make CORS request to the store "api" Editable.
+`cors.bridged.cc`: Used to make CORS request to the store API.
 `Material Design Lite [MDL]`: Lightweight Material Design framework